mydennislab/snake-chipseq/readme.md

 - fastqc
 - trimmomatic
 - samtools
-- mrsfast
+- bowtie (short read) bowtie2 (long read)
 - macs2
 - csem
+- rsem (long chip pipeline only)
 - bedGraphToBigWig
+- phantompeakqualtools

 Most tools are automatically installed by `snakemake` through Conda.
-MrsFast, CSEM and BedGraphToBigWig must be installed locally (they are not yet available in Conda repositories).
+CSEM and BedGraphToBigWig must be installed locally (they are not yet available in Conda repositories).

 ## 2) Folder structure